karlyupan66/xbanker-interview-takehome/README.md

 Build a web-based chat application powered by LLM and agent.

 Requirements:
- - Your chatbot should utialize agent and general knowledge/reasoning of LLM to answer basic financial related questions
+ - Your chatbot should utilize agent and general knowledge/reasoning of LLM to answer basic financial related questions
- - Provide some basic instructions in your prompt where financial knowledge is indicated
  - All chat messages need to be persisted in database
  - The chatbot should have basic memory capability in order to carry coherent conversation